defnotkevz/zettelkasten/interviewing someone for the first time.md

 We ask only about things and skills that candidate would use in he was hired.

 - quickly set up a react project on vite & tailwind
 - call an api, show the data.
 - Give them some badly written code and have them explain what they would do differently.
 - next js, some design choices in next js
+- state management

+LLMs knowledge also.

+close to the tech stack
+IQ - analytical and reduction skills career goals and aspirations, are you looking for a comfort zone

+bring their background
+how was the process in their old company? skin in the game

+smart, get things done.